-Evaluation Detail Mark/100 Criterion ····· · Quality of Proposal, including policy Suitability of the proposal's concept in relation to the intention of the scheme, to include the following: 45 impact The significance and contribution of the proposed project to the chosen DFA thematic focus; The potential of the project to contribute to the development of global development policy, particularly in partner country/ies.
-Comprehensiveness and quality of the approach to be adopted, including: research methodology;data management; consideration of ethical and sex-gender issues; limitations of the approach to be adopted.
+Evaluation Detail Mark/100 Criterion Quality of Suitability of the proposal's concept in relation to the 45 proposal, intention of the scheme, to include the following: including policy impact The significance and contribution of the proposed project to the chosen DFA thematic focus; ➤The potential of the project to contribute to the development of global development policy, particularly in partner country/ies.
+Comprehensiveness and quality of the approach to be adopted, including: research methodology; data management; consideration of ethical and sex-gender issues; limitations of the approach to be adopted.
 The experience and expertise of the applicants relevant to the proposed project including demonstration of a proven ability to carry out the work in an impartial and objective manner.
-Collaboration and Capacity Potential for the project to support enhanced research capacity in partner countries; 25 Potential for the project to enhance global north-south partnership targeting future applications to FP9 and/or other international funding opportunities; Evidence of the integration of cross-sectoral policy or civil society partners.
-Feasibility of the implementation Feasibility of project plan including timeline; 20 and management of the proposed project Proposed management of the project including an ability to deliver key outputs on time, clarity of description of milestones and feasibility and suitability of timescales.
-Proposed Cost and Value for Money Appropriate allocation of resources and demonstrated value for money to include a full description of costs, justification for these costs and a plan to ensure best use of resources on a transnational basis.
-10
+Collaboration and Potential for the project to support enhanced research 25 capacity capacity in partner countries; Potential for the project to enhance global north-south partnership targeting future applications to FP9 and/or other international funding opportunities; Evidence of the integration of cross-sectoral policy or civil society partners.
+Feasibility of the Eassibility of project plan including timeline: 20 implementation Feasibility of project plan including timeline; 20 and Proposed management of the project including an ability management of to deliver key outputs on time, clarity of description of the milestones and feasibility and suitability of timescales. proposed project Proposed cost Appropriate allocation of resources and demonstrated 10 and value for value for money to include a full description of costs, money justification for these costs and a plan to ensure best use of resources on a transnational basis.